MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 This article provides an overview of how to make use of Azure SDK for Java pagination and iteration functionality to efficiently and productively work with large data sets.
 Many operations provided by the client libraries within the Azure Java SDK return more than one result.
 The Azure Java SDK defines a set of acceptable return types in these cases to ensure developer experience is maximized through consistency.
 The return types used are `PagedIterable` for sync APIs and `PagedFlux` for async APIs.
 The APIs differ slightly on account of their different use cases, but conceptually they meet the same expectations:

 1. Make it possible for developers to easily iterate over each element in the collection individually, ignoring any need for manual pagination or tracking of continuation tokens.
 Both `PagedIterable` and `PagedFlux` enable the common case to be quickly and easily achieved: iterating over a paginated response deserialized into a given type `T`.
 In the case of `PagedIterable`, it implements the `Iterable` interface, and offers API to receive a `Stream`.
-In the case of `PagedFlux`, it is a `Flux`.
+In the case of `PagedFlux`, it's a `Flux`.
 In all cases, the act of pagination is transparent to developers and iteration will continue until the returned results are completely iterated over.

 2. Make it possible to iterate explicitly page-by-page.
 This enables developers to more clearly understand when requests are being made, and to be able to access per-page response information.
 Both `PagedIterable` and `PagedFlux` have methods that will return appropriate types to iterate by page, rather than by individual element.

-This document is split between the Java Azure SDK synchronous and asynchronous APIs.
+This article is split between the Java Azure SDK synchronous and asynchronous APIs.
 Developers will encounter the synchronous iteration APIs when working with synchronous clients, and similarly, asynchronous iteration APIs will be present when working with asynchronous clients.

 ## Synchronous pagination and iteration

 This section covers the synchronous APIs.
-Further down this document is guidance on working with the asynchronous APIs.
+Later, this article provides guidance on working with the asynchronous APIs.

 ### Iterating over individual elements